Why Is My Baby Bump So High? - Pregnancy Tips | Joy of Life Surrogacy

 If you’re carrying high, there are a few potential reasons.

-• You have strong abdominal muscles.
-If you have a strong set of abs, your baby can tend to settle higher up in the womb.
+• You have strong abdominal muscles: If you have a strong set of abs, your baby can tend to settle higher up in the womb.
+Women on their first pregnancy may also be able to hold the baby tighter, giving the appearance of a higher bump.

-• You’re at the beginning of your pregnancy.
-High baby bumps are especially common early on in Pregnancies.
+• You’re at the beginning of your pregnancy: High baby bumps are especially common early on in pregnancies.
 Many women who carry high early in their pregnancies will find that the bump travels downwards in the third trimester.
+This can happen from engagement, where the baby’s head moves down into the pelvis in preparation for birth.

 What Part Of The Stomach Grows First When Pregnant?